Department of Music

 Expertise Summary

 I'm a music scholar with expertise in the global history of music, musical infrastructures and audio technologies, music and minorities, ethnomusicological theory and method, music education, and the politics of culture in eastern Asia and northern Europe.
 My research has been published in numerous journals including Asian Music, Ethnomusicology, Ethnomusicology Forum, Journal of American Folklore, Journal of Southeast Asian Studies, and Yearbook for Traditional Music.
 This research has been supported by grants from the Arts and Humanities Research Council, British Academy, Leverhulme Trust, and Association for Southeast Asian Studies in the UK.
 I'm an Associate Fellow of the Higher Education Authority (UK).
 I previously served as Chair of ICTM Ireland and Ireland Representative to the International Council for Traditional Music, reviews editor for Ethnomusicology Forum, and guest editor for the world of music.
-I am currently General Editor of the Yearbook for Traditional Music, a member of the Executive Board of the International Council for Traditional Music, and a member of the AHRC Peer Review Panel.
+I am currently General Editor of Traditions of Music and Dance, a member of the Executive Board of the International Council for Traditional Music, and a member of the AHRC Peer Review College.
 In 2021, I was awarded a Philip Leverhulme Prize.

 Teaching Summary

-In other years, I regularly convene the modules 'Music in Asia', 'Global Music Studies', 'Music and Environmentalism', and 'Approaches to Popular Music' at undergraduate level.
-I also supervise undergraduate dissertations in ethnomusicology, popular music studies and related areas.
+I regularly convene the modules 'Music in Asia', 'Global Music Studies', 'Music and Environmentalism', and 'Approaches to Popular Music' at undergraduate level.
+I also supervise undergraduate… read more

 Selected Publications